Liquidity in Competitive Dealer Markets: Equilibrium

 In this example, the volatility of the asset price in the dealer market remains unaffected because the clients' demand is deterministic.
 This will be different in the subsequent example with random demands. \end{example}

-\begin{example}[Diffusive Trading Targets] To explore the other end of the spectrum of potential target strategies, suppose as in \cite{lo.al.04,sannikov.skrzypacz.16,choi.al.19} that the (aggregate) clients have a ``high-frequency trading need''.
+\begin{example}[Diffusive Trading Targets] To explore the other end of the spectrum of potential target strategies, suppose as in \cite{lo.al.04,sannikov.skrzypacz.16,choi.al.19} that the clients have ``high-frequency trading needs''.
 This is modelled by a target position $\xi^c$ following Brownian motion with volatility $\sigma_\xi$.
 For such a martingale, we have